mmojsak/cube-tools/README.md

 ----
-Cube Toolz
+cube-tools
 ----

-A python library and tool to read in and manipulate Gaussian cube files.
-This code allows you to:
+Python tools for working with Gaussian-style .cube files.
+This library includes functions to:
 - Read and write Gaussian cube files
 - Translate and rotate cube data
 - Integrate around a particular atom